Jimmie Åkesson: Political beliefs and public image

+Observers such as Nordic politics scholar Benjamin R. Teitelbaum, journalist Bülent Keneş and political scientist Jonas Hinnfors have described Åkesson as an effective public speaker and media communicator, but have noted that his political image is based on building support through appearing "calm and sensible" and not fitting the typical outspoken and charismatic image of a populist leader.

 Personal life

-Åkesson was engaged to Louise Erixon, a former parliamentary aid to Björn Söder and the daughter of former Sweden Democrats MP Margareta Gunsdotter.
-Erixon is currently the mayor of Sölvesborg, and one of the first Sweden Democrats to hold a local mayorship.
+Åkesson was engaged to Louise Erixon, a former parliamentary aide to Björn Söder and the daughter of former Sweden Democrats MP Margareta Gunsdotter.
+Erixon served as the mayor of Sölvesborg from 2019 to 2022, and she was one of the first Sweden Democrats to hold a local mayorship.
 They have a son, born in 2013.

 On 24 April 2020, Erixon announced on her Facebook page that the couple had separated some time previously.

+Since 2022, Åkesson has been in a relationship with nutritionist Matilda Kärnerup.
+They married in 2024.

-Outside of politics, Åkesson is also a musician and plays keyboard for the rock group Bedårande Barn alongside Peter London. Åkesson currently resides in Sölvesborg.
+Outside of politics, Åkesson is also a musician.
+He plays keyboard and bass for the rock group Bedårande Barn alongside Peter London and has also performed at concerts with the Viking rock band Ultima Thule. Åkesson currently resides in Sölvesborg.
 According to his personal profile, his main interests are playing golf and watching football.
 He is a supporter of Mjällby AIF.